jedd-ahyoung/documentation/English/angular1-to-aurelia.md

-# Upgrading to Aurelia from Angular 1
+# Migrating to Aurelia from Angular 1

 ## Introduction

-Angular 1 has been abandoned in favor of Google's new initiative, Angular 2 - leaving many existing applications in need of a rewrite.
+Angular 1 has been discarded in favor of Google's new initiative, Angular 2 - leaving many existing applications in need of a rewrite.
 Rewriting an existing Angular 1 application doesn't have to be difficult, though.
 With a thorough understanding of modern web standards, emerging language features, and the Javascript ecosystem, you can migrate an existing Angular 1 application to Aurelia.

 ## Requirements

-To ensure that you are ready to begin migrating your application, you will need to have NodeJS and JSPM installed.

-You'll need access to your AngularJS application.
+To ensure that you are ready to begin migrating your application, you will need to have NodeJS and JSPM installed, along with access to your AngularJS application.

 Migration will be simpler if your application is:
  1. using Angular's `controller as` syntax in views
  2. assigning properties to `this` instead of `$scope` in controllers
  3. your angular modules are separated per file

-## Getting started
+## The migration

 ### Loading script dependencies

 Some existing Angular applications use a loader such as RequireJS, but some applications load their scripts through script tags.
 Aurelia has been designed to adhere to the SystemJS loading specification; by default, it uses JSPM for package management, Babel for code compilation, and SystemJS for loading.

-### Bootstrap and configuration
+### Bootstrapping and configuring the application

-Angular applications typically bootstrap automatically, using the `ng-app` attribute on an HTML element like so:
+Angular applications typically bootstrap automatically, using the `ng-app` attribute on an HTML element to call a specific Angular module, like so:

 ``` language-markup
 <!DOCTYPE html>